fabacab/tumblr-crosspostr/readme.txt

 4. You can optionally choose not to crosspost individual WordPress posts from the Tumblr Crosspostr custom post editing box.
 This box also enables you to send a specific post to a Tumblr blog other than the default one you selected in the previous step.

 == Changelog ==

+= Version 0.2 =

+* Implement support for `Chat` post format and type.
+Simply write your WordPress chat post the way Tumblr expects, one remark per line with speaker labels, like this:

+        Person A: Some inane observation.
+        Person B: Some witty retort.

 = Verson 0.1 =